 - Faculty will come to the counter in the Student Success Center in Massie Hall and ask for a testing envelope.
 That envelope will require student(s) and faculty name, class name, as well as any other instructions the faculty has.
 Faculty must check box for disability accommodations at top of envelope.

 - Exams will be logged into AccuTesting and filed in the locked testing cabinet behind the front counter.

 - The student who has been granted the accommodations will show up at the Student Success Center within the days and times given by the instructor.

-- The student will show ID and will leave all materials behind the counter and take their exam in one of the testing rooms.
+- The student will need to show ID and leave all materials behind the counter and take their exam in one of the testing rooms.

 - When the student is finished, s/he will return the exam to the counter where it will be returned to the testing envelope to be picked up by the faculty at their convenience.

 Please note that the testing room is monitored with a closed circuit camera system.
-Any questions or concerns with this process, please contact either of the Accessibility Coordinators for assistance.
+Please direct any questions or concerns about this process to either of the Accessibility Coordinators for assistance.